Louis XVI: Reputation

-In film
+In film and television

 King Louis XVI has been portrayed in numerous films.
 In Captain of the Guard (1930), he is played by Stuart Holmes.
 In Marie Antoinette (1938), he was played by Robert Morley.
 Jean-François Balmer portrayed him in the 1989 two-part miniseries La Révolution française.
 More recently, he was depicted in the 2006 film Marie Antoinette by Jason Schwartzman.
 In Sacha Guitry's Si Versailles m'était conté, Louis was portrayed by one of the film's producers, Gilbert Bokanowski, using the alias Gilbert Boka.
 Several portrayals have upheld the image of a bumbling, almost foolish king, such as that by Jacques Morel in the 1956 French film Marie-Antoinette reine de France and that by Terence Budd in the Lady Oscar live action film.
+In the 1989 series La Révolution française, Jean-François Balmer played Louis as an intelligent, but ultimately ineffective ruler overwhelmed by events.
 In Start the Revolution Without Me, Louis XVI is portrayed by Hugh Griffith as a laughable cuckold.
 Mel Brooks played a comic version of Louis XVI in The History of the World Part 1, portraying him as a libertine who has such distaste for the peasantry he uses them as targets in skeet shooting.
-In the 1996 film Ridicule; Urbain Cancelier plays Louis.
+In the 1996 film Ridicule, Urbain Cancelier plays Louis.